Conor McAleny: Wigan Athletic and Oxford United loans

 On 1 February 2016, McAleny joined League One side Wigan Athletic on loan for the until the end of the season.
 McAleny said he was persuaded to join the club by Everton manager Roberto Martinez, himself a former Wigan player and manager.
 On 6 February, he scored on his début against Sheffield United, scoring the second goal in a 2–0 win, and followed it up with the opening goal of a 2–1 win against fellow promotion chasers Walsall, a 35-yard strike he described himself as "shocked" to score.
 Having come on as a substitute, He scored a crucial match-winner against Rochdale on 28 March, which helped extend Wigan's unbeaten run to 18.
 Overall, he played 13 times and scored 4 goals, and speaking to local newspaper the Wigan Post, he said that he was "really enjoying" his time at the club.

 In January 2017, in the final hours of the transfer window, Oxford United of League One announced that he had joined on loan until the end of the season.
 Oxford manager Michael Appleton said "he works hard, knows where the goal is and we think will give us another goal threat during the busiest part of the season".
 He scored his first goal for the club, the only goal of the game, in a 1–0 away League One victory over Charlton on 21 February, and followed up with a hat-trick in a 4–0 away win at Chesterfield the following Saturday.
 McAleny scored a second hat-trick in a 5–1 home win over Bury on 28 March.
 He finished the season having scored 10 league goals in 14 starts.
 On 9 June, it was confirmed that he would be leaving Everton following the expiration of his contract at the end of the month.

 Fleetwood Town

-On 23 June 2017, McAleny joined Fleetwood Town on a free transfer, signing a three-year contract, beating off competition from several Championship clubs according to chairman Andy Pilley.
+On 23 June 2017, McAleny joined Fleetwood Town on a free transfer, signing a three-year contract.
+Fleetwood beat off competition from several Championship clubs, according to chairman Andy Pilley.
 Manager Uwe Rösler praised him for his ambition and attitude, acknowledging that he could have signed for another club for more money.
 He scored twice for Fleetwood on his debut in a 2–0 win over Rotherham United on 5 August.
-On 5 April 2018, he scored a 93rd minute against former club Oxford to secure Fleetwood's survival in League One.
+On 5 April 2018, he scored a 93rd-minute winner against former club Oxford to secure Fleetwood's survival in League One.

 During his final two seasons at the club, he was deemed back-up to Ched Evans and Paddy Madden, and with Fleetwood playing only one striker, found game time hard to come by, but scored his first FA Cup goal when he came off the bench in a 2–1 defeat to Portsmouth.